-But for those with sensitive skin, a more cautious approach is needed.
+But in 2022, for those with sensitive skin, a more cautious approach is needed.
 Sensitive skin is described as reactive skin that is more prone to inflammation or adverse reactions like itching and redness.

 Sadly, genetics has a big role to play, but allergies, stress, hormones and certain environmental factors can also cause sensitive skin and redness.

 WATCH: Get the ultimate glow with these 5 skincare steps from Jurlique

 Some people may even experience sensitised skin due to over-cleansing or poor product selection which can leave skin more prone to irritation.
 That's why choosing the correct products is so important if you suffer from any sort of sensitivity.

 And just because your favourite YouTuber has a 12-step routine, doesn't mean you have to.
 "A consistent and simple regime is the best way to avoid irritation and keep sensitive skin well balanced," Faye Purcell, Development Chemist and Skincare Expert at Q+A, told HELLO!